hypertrack/ridesharing-ios/README.md

   <img src="Images/Demo.gif" alt="Apps demo"/>
 </p>

-We have now entered the second decade of a large variety of on-demand logistics services, such as ridesharing, gig work and on-demand delivery.
+We have now entered the second decade of a large variety of ridesharing services, such as ridesharing, gig work and on-demand delivery.

-These on-demand logistics services include moving, parking, courier, groceries, flowers, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance, cannabis and more.
+These ridesharing services include moving, parking, courier, groceries, flowers, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance, cannabis and more.

 Through these on-demand platforms, supply and demand are aggregated online for services to be fulfilled offline.